JMT Records

 JMT Records (an acronym of Jazz Music Today) was a German record label founded by Stefan Winter.
 It was based in Munich, Germany, specialized in contemporary jazz, and operated from 1985 until 1995.

 History

 JMT released debut albums by Steve Coleman, Greg Osby, Cassandra Wilson, Jean-Paul Bourelly, and Robin Eubanks and also released early albums by Gary Thomas helping to define the M-Base concept.
 The label also produced early recordings of musicians associated with the New York downtown scene including Mark Feldman, Mark Dresser, Hank Roberts, Tim Berne, Uri Caine and Joey Baron.
-Other jazz musicians who recorded for JMT included Bob Stewart, Anthony Cox, and Craig Harris.
+Other jazz musicians who recorded for JMT included Herb Robertson, Bob Stewart, and Craig Harris.
 European musicians such as Django Bates, Marc Ducret, and Peter Herborn were also part of the label's portfolio.